-- Symbiotic nitrogen fixation requires co-operation of Nod genes of legume, nod, nif and fix gene clusters of bacteria.
+- Symbiotic nitrogen fixation requires the co-operation of Nod genes of legume, ‘nod’, ‘nif’ and ‘fix’ gene clusters of bacteria.

 - Enzyme nitrogenase has iron and molybdenum which take part in the attachment of a molecule of nitrogen (N2).
 This attachment leads to the weakening of bonds between two atoms of nitrogen.

-- The weakened molecule of nitrogen is acted upon by hydrogen from a reduced coenzyme and hence produces dimide (N2H2), hydrazine (N2H4) and ammonia (NH3).
+- The weakened molecule of nitrogen is acted upon by hydrogen from a reduced coenzyme and hence produces diamide (N2H2), hydrazine (N2H4) and ammonia (NH3).

-- The ammonia, which is toxic even in small quantities is not liberated.
+- Ammonia, which is toxic even in small quantities is not liberated.
 It reacts with organic acids to give rise to amino acids.

 Free-living nitrogen fixers do not immediately enrich nitrogen.
 It is only after death and decomposition of organisms, that the fixed nitrogen enters the cycling pool.

 It occurs in two steps:

 - Ammonification: It is carried out by ammonifying bacteria.
 They act upon nitrogenous excretions and proteins of dead bodies of organisms.
 Proteins are first broken up into amino acids which are deaminated to release organic acids.
 Organic acids are used by microorganisms for their own metabolism.

 - Nitrification: It is the process that converts ammonia to nitrite and then nitrate.